IIIF/cookbook-recipes/recipe/0283-missing-image/index.md

 To maintain a sequence presentation of a paged object with missing images, we suggest adding a content-less Canvas with, at a bare minimum, the `ID`, `type`, `height`, `width`, and `items` properties.
 The first two are required by the API for any Canvas, the dimensions tell the viewer to maintain a viewing space of the appropriate size, and the final property ensures the widely used IIIF validator will pass the Manifest.
 (Some viewers cope well with such an empty `items` property but others do not, highlighting that this recipe and API conformance diverge.)

 Using an empty Canvas is a very lightweight and authentic way to show missing content.
-That is, having a content-free Canvas parallels the lack of content from the digitization (for instance) of the real-world object.
-However, with only those bare minimum properties, neither viewers, nor people interacting with the resources, nor code interacting with it have any indication of why the image is absent.
-Consequently, as shown in this recipe's Manifest, it's a good idea to make use of the `label` property
+That is, having a content-free Canvas takes modest effort and can represent the lack of content in a real-world object or an error in creating a digital version.
+However, with only the bare minimum properties neither viewers, nor people interacting with the resources, nor code interacting with it have any indication of why the image is absent.
+Consequently, as shown in this recipe's Manifest, it's a good idea to make use of the `label` property to contain useful text.

 ### Additional Information